sljur/Super_Scouts/project_documentation/deliverable_4_implementation1.md

 - In the current 0.1.0 Alpha version of our project there is little to no backend code, but we intend to more heavily focus on backend development as the project continues.

 ## Licensing:
+For our project, we decided to use the Apache License.
+The Apache License, often referred to as the Apache License 2.0, is a permissive open-source software license that allows developers to use, modify, and distribute the covered software under certain terms and conditions.
+It may work well with web-related applications and elements that we utilize for our website, which is why we chose it.
+It allows permissive nature, compatibility, patent grant, commercial use, has no Copyleft clause, and is community-friendly.

 ## Readme File:
 - Please refer to the [README.md](https://github.com/sljur/Super_Scouts/blob/main/README.md) file in project files